Spirit & Place

 The online application portal typically goes live in early February and

-.
-Spirit & Place will host an (optional) prospective applicants meeting in February with a REQUIRED meeting the following June for all selected applicants into the festival.
+Spirit & Place will host an (optional) prospective applicants meeting on February 9 `with a

 Who's eligible to apply?